k78ma/quartz/content/Linear Algebra/LADR Exercises 2B.md

 tags:
   - lin-alg
 date: 2024-11-16
-aliases:
+aliases: []
-  - ladr exercises 2b
 ---

 > [!question] Problem 1
-> Find all vector spaces that have exactly one basis
+> Find all vector spaces that have exactly one basis.

 The only one is $\{ 0 \}$.
 If there is some nonzero vector $v$ in the basis, we can get a new basis by changing $v$ to $2v$.